open62541/open62541/README.md

 Open62541
 =========

-An open implementation of OPC UA.
+An open communication stack implementation of OPC UA.